Skip to main content

 Next Steps

-After creating Flow Items and adding them to your Flow Definition, create Flow Policies to connect Flow Events to your Flow Definitions.
-Until a Flow Policy references the Flow Definition, it will not trigger.
+After creating Flow Items and adding them to Flow Definitions, create Flow Policies to determine when your Flow Definitions execute.
+Flow Policies connect Flow Events to Flow Definitions based on scope criteria.
+See Create Flow Policies for instructions.